VIU-55 Munja: Mobility

 Mobility of Munja engineer vehicle is at the level of T-55 tank but it could be further improved by retrofit of higher power engine and modern transmission, in particular of the MPG-780 modular power pack featuring the engine developing 580 kW (780 HP).
 Power pack is replaceable in field conditions.

 Operational capabilities

 General purpose engineer vehicle Munja can be well used in peacekeeping and humanitarian missions.
 The existing model represents the base for development of a family of tracked armoured combat vehicles; in particular of armoured personnel carrier possessing considerably higher level of all-round ballistic protection compared to current conventional APC-s and IFV-s.

+Munja integrates all equipment needed for specific engineering combat missions (crossing of artificial obstacles, making of barriers, road making and fortifying).
+Owing to modern positioning system, Munja can be tracked on virtual map while newly developed software enables the use of advanced computer technologies in the execution of engineering works.

+In parallel with development of Munja, engineer units were supplied with combat sets of specialist pioneer equipment.